 If you want to know how to get back on track, this is an easy yet very overlooked concept.
 We all know how important it is to have an accountable buddy, but why don’t we consider having one?
 Whatever the reason might be, having an accountability partner is a key to success.

-You might set goals and even be persistent on working towards them.
-As the time goes along, it becomes harder to stick to your goals.
-This is where accountability partner comes in handy.
+You might set goals and even be persistent in working towards them.
+As time goes along, it becomes harder to stick to your goals.
+This is where an accountability partner comes in handy.
 You might let yourself down, but I know for a fact you won’t let someone else down.

 This is one of the benefits of having an accountability partner.
 Have an accountability partner, share your weekly goals, and check with him/her at the end of the week to see what you have accomplished and what you could have done differently.

-This will help you reflect on your goals, and it will make easier to stick with it.
+This will help you reflect on your goals, and it will make it easier to stick with them.

 - Meal prep in advance: You will less likely to consume cheat meals this way

 - Find an activity you love: Find something you love to do, so it doesn’t have to suck.
-You will enjoy because it will come by nature
+You will enjoy it because it will come in nature

 Next time if you fall off the wagon give these tips a try, and you will get back on track in no time.